-- The Fund will support investments with up to a maximum of 10-year term.
+- The Fund supports investments with up to a maximum of 10-year term.

-- For the first 6 years of the programme, technical assistance (TA) funding will be made available to intermediaries receiving Fund capital to use to support the development of the enterprises they invest in.
+- For the first 6 years of the programme, technical assistance (TA) funding is available to intermediaries receiving Fund capital to use to support the development of the enterprises they invest in.
 Each intermediary can apply for an amount of TA funding equivalent to up to 10% of the amount of Fund capital it receives.

 FIND OUT MORE